bkd-mba-fbi/evento-portal/doc/sad.md

 - Whenever the scope changes, i.e. the user clicked in the navigation:
   - If the refresh token _fully expired_, redirect to the login page (as described in the "Authentication" flow above).
   - If the access token _half expired_, redirect to the [refresh token endpoint](https://clx-evento.bitbucket.io/master_eventodoc/Api/Autorisierung/RefreshToken/#refresh-mit-public-client) to get a new one.
-Like this, we try to make sure that the token does not expire during usage of the _apps_.
+Like this, we try to make sure that the token does not expire during usage of the _apps_ (in a potentially unsaved state).
 - Start timers to detect when tokens expire:
   - If the refresh token expired (timer fires), redirect to the login page (as described in the "Authentication" flow above).
   - If the access token expired (time fires), redirect to the [refresh token endpoint](https://clx-evento.bitbucket.io/master_eventodoc/Api/Autorisierung/RefreshToken/#refresh-mit-public-client) to get a new one.